xloem/smart-webdriver-manager/README.md

 ----
 - [x] Change the user data directory to fall under the major version, not release (see illustration above).
 - [ ] Complete support for Mac.
 Parse .app directory and create workaround for Gatekeeper.
-- [ ] Decide whether symlinks have value, remove code if not.
+- [x] Decide whether symlinks have value, remove code if not.
+(REMOVED)
 - [ ] Complete the cache clear/remove methods.
 Write methods to delete the data directory or parts of the cache.
 - [ ] Add Firefox as another supported platform.
 Current support is limited to Chromium/Chromedriver.
+- [ ] Ability to recover if part of the cache is missing (ie a browser not there but browsers.json says so) (check path exists)

 Contributing
 ------------